unicef/iogt-pwa/README.md

 For questions and support please use the [community chat](https://discord.gg/phuq48).
 The [issue list](https://github.com/unicef/iogt-pwa/issues) of this repo is exclusively for bug reports and feature requests.

+## Changelog

+Detailed changes for each release are documented in the [release notes].

 ## Contribution